QuantumPickleJar/QuantumPickleJar/README.md

+Pardon the clutter, academia is consuming a large chunk of my attention.
+If you'd like to discuss collaboration, I'd be delighted to discuss the specifics.
+You can find multiple points of contact here on the page.

 - 👋 I’m @QuantumPickleJar.
 - 👀 I have an urge to learn that manifests itself through my fixation with computers!
 SBCs, Consumer grade laptops and towers are where most of my experience lies.
 - 🌱 I’m currently going to school to advance my Associate's degree in Software Development into a Bachelor's.